Donated: 0% / $10,000.00

 A Millennium Circle grant can last for generations to come and has a significant impact on a nonprofit organization.
-Last year’s recipient, the Hope Center of Wyoming Valley, was awarded $22,000 to support and expand their Dental and Free Clinics for the Uninsured & Underinsured to include seniors and veterans.
-The need was identified, the membership voted and much needed services are being provided.
+Last year’s recipient, Brandon’s Forever Home, was awarded $25,000 to provide after-school tutoring services and a family meal program for local foster children.
+The need was identified, the membership voted and much needed services are being provided!

 Photos from the 2017 Millennium Circle Luncheon

 Photos from the 2017 Millennium Circle Gathering of Friends